 NROC was formed in 2005 by the Governors of the New England states — Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, and Connecticut — to serve as a forum for the development of goals and priorities and address regional coastal and ocean management challenges with creative solutions.
 Recognizing the importance of the national role in these regional issues, NROC was expanded to include federal agencies as members of the Council.
 In addition to its members, NROC works with bordering states and countries as needed.

-NROC is currently led by State Co-Chair Kathleen Leyden, Director of the Maine Coastal Program, and Federal Co-Chair Rick Bennett, Regional Scientist for U.S. Fish and Wildlife Service.
+NROC is currently led by State Co-Chair Steve Couture, New Hampshire Department of Environmental Services, Coastal Program, and Federal Co-Chair Regina Lyons, U.S. Environmental Protection Agency, Region 1.

 What We Do